Screen#

 Draw#

-The show image file block draws a custom user-uploaded image on the robot’s screen.
+The show image file on screen stack block draws a custom user-uploaded image on the robot’s screen.

 show user image stack block#